PaperMC/Paper/CONTRIBUTING.md

 ## Understanding Patches

-Paper is mostly patches and extensions to Spigot.
-These patches/extensions are split into different directories which target certain parts of the code.
-These directories are:
+Unlike the API and its implementation, modifications to Vanilla source files are done through patches.
+These patches/extensions are split into different three different sets, which are:

-- `Paper-API` - Modifications to `Spigot-API`/`Bukkit`;
+- `sources` - Per-file patches to individual Minecraft classes;
-- `Paper-Server` - Modifications to `Spigot`/`CraftBukkit`.
+- `resources` - Per-file patches to Minecraft data files;
+- `features` - Larger feature patches that modify multiple Minecraft classes.

-Because the entire structure is based on patches and git, a basic understanding of how to use git is required.
+Because this entire structure is based on patches and git, a basic understanding of how to use git is required.
 A basic tutorial can be found here:
 <https://git-scm.com/docs/gittutorial>.